Hotel Reykjavík Centrum

 The hotel was built above the ruins of a Viking-era longhouse.
 An on-site exhibition centre now honours this historic feature.
 It also displays Iceland’s oldest human remains, dating back to 870 AD.

 Interesting places nearby

-With a series of sights strung together like a precious necklace, the area dubbed Old Reykjavík is in the heart of the capital, and is...
+With a series of sights and interesting historic buildings, the area dubbed Old Reykjavík is the heart of the capital, and the focal...